numencode/wn-syncops-plugin/README.md

 <a name="media-push"></a>
 ### Command: `syncops:media-push`

-The `syncops:media-push` command efficiently uploads all media files from your Winter CMS installation (specifically from the `storage/app` directory) to a specified cloud storage disk.
+Efficiently upload all media files from your Winter CMS installation (specifically from the `storage/app` directory) to a specified cloud storage disk.

 This command is ideal for creating routine media backups.
 When integrated with the Winter CMS Scheduler, it enables automated daily backups to your chosen cloud storage, ensuring your media assets are always safe and accessible.